Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 Why owls hoot loudest at Halloween

-Halloween Hooters
+Halloween hooters

 We have five species of owl living in mainland Britain, but at this time of year you could be forgiven for thinking there is only one.
 Tawny owls make more noise than the other four species put together during October and November.
 And all this extra shrieking, hooting and ‘kee-wick’- ing is down to one thing: territory.
 Young birds are reaching maturity and looking for new homes while older birds are fighting to hold on to their patch.